#461: Python in Neuroscience and Academic Labs Transcript

 08:14 right?

-08:33 So really the data type we really care about is this tiny little electrical voltages that
+08:33 And so really the data type we really care about is this tiny little electrical voltages

 08:41 And so you put the wires in, you record the conversations of a bunch of neurons.

-08:46 And particularly we're interested in two brain regions that are critical for memory, learning,
+08:46 And then particularly we're interested in two brain regions that are critical for memory,

 08:53 And this is the hippocampus, which in humans is about the size of your pinky and a few